sirdeniel/ARIMA/README.md

 ## What is ARIMA?

 ARIMA stands for **Auto-Regressive Integrated Moving Average** - a generalization of autoregressive (**AR**) and moving average (**MA**) models.
-The autoregressive model uses past values of the series to predict the future; and the moving average focuses on the relationship between an observation and a residual error.
+The autoregressive model uses past values of the series to predict the future; the moving average focuses on the relationship between an observation and a residual error.
 The **I** in ARIMA stands for integrated, which preprocesses our data to ensure stationarity (the assumption that statistical properties of data remain constant over time).

 ## Implementation Overview
 ### Step 1: Data Preprocessing and Model Selection